It's property tax collection season for local governments - NewsBreak

 Related

-KINGSPORT -- Kingsport property taxes for 2022 Kingsport are due.
+KINGSPORT — City property taxes for 2022 are now due.
 To avoid penalties, property owners need to pay taxes on or before Nov.
 30, 2022.

 Proposed Bitcoin lawsuit settlement gets thumbs down at committee level